 This type occurs when there is a sudden restriction of blood flow to the colon.
 Blood clot formation can cause immediate blockage.
 In cases where ischemic colitis occurs again, it is usually due to fat deposit buildup (atherosclerosis) in the blood vessels supplying the colon.

 Ischemic colitis can also occur as a side effect of taking certain medications like NSAIDs (non-steroidal anti-inflammatory drugs) and fibrates.
-This is rare and requires more research.
-Ischemic colitis can be acute but usually occurs over some time.
+This is rare type and requires more research.
+Ischemic colitis can be acute but usually occurs over a period of time.
 Medications that treat blood clots can aid.
 In extreme cases, the patient may require surgery to remove any ischemic tissue that has died.

 There are underlying conditions (risk factors) that could cause ischemic colitis, and they include: